orppst/guide/docs/Observer/Creating Proposals/adding-targets.md

 so long as it's _J2000_ with an ICRS reference system.

 You can change the name of the target after you have looked it up and before you save it as a **Target**.
 To save, click the _Save_ button.
-This will return you to the _Targets_ tab of your proposal now displaying the **Target** you just saved, and any other targets you may have added.
-Clicking _Cancel_ will take you back to the targets list page without saving.
+This will return you to the **Targets** page of your proposal now displaying the **Target** you just saved, and any other targets you may have added.
+Clicking _Cancel_ on the new target form will take you back to the targets list page without saving.

 ![list of targets](polaris-target-list.png)